alizeeschoen/ToolSetup/README.md

 Please go through the steps below ASAP.
 It is __OKAY__ if you cannot complete some of the steps because the staff will help you trouble-shoot on the first day of class.
 But please try to complete as much as you can before the first day.

-If you are a cross-registrant and do not have an MIT email address, complete as many steps as you can and leave the `Kerberos` section of step 3 blank.
+If you are a cross-registrant and do not have an MIT email address, complete as many steps as you can and leave the `Kerberos` section of the student information form blank.

 1. create an MIT GitHub Enterprise account at [MIT GitHub](https://github.mit.edu)
     - use your kerberos as your username, if you have one